PLATFORM

 I am proud of the Cambridge Public Schools – but I'm not satisfied.
 We can and should be a model for the country.
 Let's challenge ourselves to do better for all of the children of Cambridge.

 As a member of the School Committee I am dedicated to working collaboratively with our teachers, administrators, fellow school committee members, city councilors, students and families ensuring that we provide the best possible education to every child in our wonderfully diverse community.
-We face many challenges…and we are up to the challenges.
+We face many challenges…and we are up to those challenges.
 I look forward to talking with you about how we can work together.

 IF WE IN CAMBRIDGE CAN'T DO IT, WHO CAN?